PoslinskiNet/ember-testing-guide/README.md

 });
 ```

-What you can notice in the following example, there is a lot of implementation details involved, such as specific querySelectors (`input.name` & `button.submit`) - we will abstract such implementation details in the next section with **page-objects**, so our test can be even more descriptive.
+You can notice in the following example, that there is a lot of implementation details involved, such as specific querySelectors (`input.name` & `button.submit`).
+We will abstract such implementation details in the next section with **page-objects**, so our test can be even more descriptive.

-More info about `test-helpers` you can find in [API reference](https://github.com/emberjs/ember-test-helpers/blob/master/API.md)
+More info about `test-helpers` you can find in [API Reference](https://github.com/emberjs/ember-test-helpers/blob/master/API.md)

 More info: https://guides.emberjs.com/release/testing/acceptance/